khilenderrajput/khilenderrajput/README.md

 # Hey !
-This is Khilender Rajput
+This is Khilendr Rajput

 ## About me